yivi/wp-revised-status/readme.txt

 = Where is published information saved? =
 An entry will be created on your post_meta for each revision, that will be deleted whenever a revision is deleted.

+== Are custom post types supported? ==
+Any post type properly registered is supported.
+You need to enable support for any post type either through the settings page or using the appropriate filters.

+== Are custom post statuses supported? ==
+Any custom post type registered should work... but let me know if it doesn't. :)

+== Does this work with PHP < 5.3? ==
+No, sorry.
+PHP5.3 at a minimum, but at least 5.4 is recommended.

 == Screenshots ==